gortaina/workout/100DaysOfCode/Readme.md

 kubectl get pods

-## Day 87/116 - 31/12/2019- Tuesday - morning
+## Day 87/116 - 31/12/2019- Tuesday
 Focus on the new course!
 Get the IA Gems!
 Thank you Vidhya!
+Google!
+Coursera!
+FreeCodeCamp!
+Udacity!
+DSA!
+IBM!
+Facebook!
+Linuxtips and YOU!
+For learning🚀🚀🚀🧙‍♂️🧙‍♂️🙌🙌
+Happy new year!
+Welcome 2020!
+Keep Coding!
 #100DaysOfCode
 #100DaysOfMLCode

 <image  src="./../img/1_glS59LILbexf_JEkwn0_NA.gif">